dataminer-site/dataminer-site.github.io/docs/archive/0.10/data/multiple_files/overview.md

 ## Multi-File Reads and Globs

-DuckDB can also read a series of Parquet files and treat them as if they were a single table.
+DataMiner can also read a series of Parquet files and treat them as if they were a single table.
 Note that this only works if the Parquet files have the same schema.
 You can specify which Parquet files you want to read using a list parameter, glob pattern matching syntax, or a combination of both.

 ### List Parameter